nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+LoyaltyLift is a desktop application designed for small business owners to manage their customers and orders efficiently, allowing you to **improve customer relations** and **increase customer loyalty**.
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+With LoyaltyLift, you can easily keep track of your customers' preferences, purchase history, and contact information, enabling you to provide personalized service that will keep them coming back.
+Our user-friendly interface makes it easy to manage orders, and provide rewards, helping you grow your business while delivering an exceptional customer experience.

+Let's get started!

 * Table of Contents
 {:toc}